lemon-gith/talc/scripts/global/README.md

 A little script ported over from my personal desktop that just activates python `venv`s.

+>![NOTE]
+>The reason there are two, is just so that the default can be set differently between the corundum and talc containers\
+> They're manually handled within the build process, which isn't ideal, but I didn't want to add complexity to the activenv script

 ## privesc

 A small utility that acts as a getter/setter for net capabilities.